tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * Toward the end of class, students will begin applying Monte Carlo simulations to portfolio returns.
 Therefore, they will need to combine the concepts of portfolio optimization (taught in the Pandas unit) with the concept of portfolio forecasting (taught in today's lesson).
 Walkthrough the steps in detail as students can easily get lost in this myriad of technical concepts!

+* Note that the results from Monte Carlo simulations may vary from the lesson plan and a new execution in class since stock data is fetched `90` days before the current date.

 * In this class, the concept of random numbers and random numbers generators is introduced and applied using `numpy.random`.
 A random seed (`random.seed(3)`) has been set for all the Instructor's activities to ensure reproducibility, be aware of that during your coding demos and explain to students the purpose of using a random seed for prototyping but not for deploying models.

 * In those Students' activities that use `numpy.random`, there a random seed is not set to allow students to experience randomness.